If you could use one word to summarize your year, what would you use?

 In the last few weeks I have modified things in order to sort the types of projects I'm working on into categories.
 I'll share this new process in the New Year, as I'm still making some modifications, but the weekly planner with priority goals has worked brilliantly thus far.

 2 | Continuous decluttering in each area of the home

-This year I have done two massive decluttering sessions - one as I was packing up before the reno started, and the other when we moved back into our house.
-These bigger decluttering sessions were done in order to stay on top of our 'stuff' and be sure we only hold onto those things we use, love and need.
+This year I have done two massive decluttering sessions - one as I was packing up before the renovation started, and the other when we moved back into our house.
+These bigger decluttering sessions were done in order to stay on top of all our 'stuff' and be sure we're only holding onto those things we use, love and need.

 This is the kind of decluttering I was facing when we moved back into our house...
 Not pretty!

 However, I've also done lots of mini-decluttering sessions throughout the whole year (learn about decluttering 101 in this post).
 The great thing about decluttering is that it doesn't always have to be a massive undertaking.
 If you do it on a regular basis, you'll be able to prevent those big clutter piles from building up in the first place.

 Here are some areas to regularly declutter: